DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation/README.md

 Please refer to the [Curated list of Data MESH Artefacts](README_DataMesh_Reference_Artefacts_CuratedList.md) for further reference.

-## License
+## Copyright 2019 DeepHiveMind License
 I, [*DeepHiveMind*](https://DeepHiveMind.io), am providing resources in this repository to you under custom Copyright & license (Copyright 2019 DeepHiveMind & Creative Commons Legal Code CC0 1.0 Universal).
 Please Refer to the [Copyright 2019 DeepHiveMind License](https://github.com/DeepHiveMind/gateway_to_DeepReinforcementLearning_DeepNN/blob/master/LICENSE) for further details as to this.
 Thanks!

-However, to the extent possible under law, [DeepHiveMind](https://DeepHiveMind.io) has waived all copyright and related or neighboring rights to the codesets.
+However, to the extent possible under law, [DeepHiveMind](https://DeepHiveMind.io) has waived all copyright and related or neighboring rights to the codesets under this repo.